-Many modern prophets claim that their supernatural powers are proof that they are indeed the real thing, but clearly, miraculous powers are no measure to use in the light of Scriptural warnings.
-‘Prophets’ make people eat snakes; pour boiling water on congregants which ‘miraculously’ does not burn; and I even saw one so-called prophet drive a car over his followers, which somehow did them no harm.
+Many modern prophets claim that their supernatural powers are proof that they are indeed the real thing.
+Yet miraculous powers are no measure to use in the light of Scriptural warnings.
+‘Prophets’ make people eat snakes or will pour boiling water over congregants, which ‘miraculously’ does not burn them.
+I even saw one so-called prophet drive a car over his followers and somehow it did them no harm.
 Many of these ‘prophets’ will only minister or perform signs if they are guaranteed prescribed amounts of money from those who want to receive their blessing.

-We must note that the Bible teaches us that they will come claiming to represent Christ (Matthew 24:5, Luke 21:8).
-Just because they call themselves Christians or claim that Jesus is their Lord, it is not evidence that they are indeed the real thing.
+The Bible teaches us that they will come claiming to represent Christ (Matthew 24:5, Luke 21:8).
+Just because they call themselves Christians or claim that Jesus is their Lord is not evidence that they are the real thing.
 These false prophets will “come to you in sheep’s clothing” (Matthew 7:15), which means they will seem like true Christians in their language and actions.
-They will say “hallelujah” and “Jesus is Lord!” and will outwardly worship God and do other Christian things.
-We must also make clear that miracles and detailed, accurate prophecies are no proof that they are indeed representing the Lord.
-In Acts 16:16-17, we see a woman prophesying accurately that: Paul and Barnabas were servants of God; the Christian God is “the Most High God”; and their message accurately proclaimed “the way of salvation.”
+They will say “hallelujah” and “Jesus is Lord!” and outwardly worship God and do other Christian things.

+It must also be made clear that miracles and detailed, accurate prophecies are no proof that they are representing the Lord either.
+In Acts 16:16-17, we see a woman accurately prophesying that Paul and Barnabas were servants of God, that the Christian God is “the Most High God”, and even that their message accurately proclaimed “the way of salvation.”
 Acts explains that she had a “spirit of divination” and did not prophesy by the Holy Spirit.
 What should be concerning is that everything she said was right, yet Paul wisely recognised she was a false prophet.

 Discerning False Prophets

-Another giveaway that we learn was that this woman was continually “shouting” (Acts 16:16-17 NIV).
-Shouting itself was not the problem; it was rather the continual drawing attention to herself.
-False prophets have a root of flesh in which Satan uses for his own purposes to keep the focus on man.
+Another giveaway was that this woman was continually “shouting” (Acts 16:16-17 NIV).
+Shouting itself was not the problem; it was rather the continual drawing of attention to herself.
+False prophets have a root of flesh, which Satan uses for his own purposes – to keep the focus on man.
 When we become solely aware of the person and their gift, then we are watching a prophet drawing attention to themselves rather than pointing in awe and wonder to the Lord.
 Of course, true prophets can also have areas of immaturity and insecurity, but they will always point people to Christ.